 Diethylstilbestrol (DES) is a drug that doctors used to give to pregnant women to stop them having a miscarriage.
 DES was only used between 1945 and 1970 and researchers are still gathering information about its effects.

 Daughters of women who took DES during their pregnancy (particularly during the first trimester) are more at risk of getting a type of vaginal cancer called clear cell adenocarcinoma.

 It seems daughters of women who took DES are most likely to develop vaginal cancer in their late teens or twenties, but cases have also been reported in women in their early 40's.

 Clear cell adenocarcinoma is a very rare type of cancer.
 Only about 2 in 1,000 (0.02%) women with a mother who took DES go on to develop vaginal or cervical cancer.
 DES hasn't been used for over 40 years now, so it’s becoming less common as a risk factor.

-A large American study has shown that women who have had womb cancer have a 3 times higher risk of vaginal cancer than women in the general population.
+A large American study has suggested that women who have had womb cancer have a higher risk of vaginal cancer than women in the general population.